 In 2019, she brought to life puertorican, Mariana Gonzalez in Telemundo's latest comedy, Betty en NY.
 Musically speaking, Jeimy released ''Quizas'' and "Cariño'', two singles from her new album.
 Later on, she got invited to collaborate for the second year with Ulta Beauty and be part of the creative process of giving the voice of the song called "Soy Latina", featuring Ladama Project and performing live at the Latin American Music Awards.
 She recently returned from Puerto Rico, where she was filming a Youtube Original Series project with Cinema Giants, "BRAVAS".
 She also participated on Netflix's series "One Day at a Time", produced by Norman Lear.

-Jeimy is currently appearing in Telemundo's newest hit soap opera "La Suerte de Loli" as Karen Sandoval.
-Now she is filming "Armas de Mujer", next to Kate del Castillo, Roselyn Sanchez and Sylvia Saenz, the first original Spanish language content for NBC Universal platform, Peacock TV.
+Jeimy recently appeared in Telemundo's Award winning hit soap opera "La Suerte de Loli" as Karen Sandoval.
+Now she is on "Armas de Mujer", next to Kate del Castillo, Roselyn Sanchez and Sylvia Saenz, the first original Spanish language content for NBC Universal platform, Peacock TV.

 Her most recent lead role will appear on Prime Video's first Colombian musical series, "A Grito Herido", where she portrays "Paloma", a Puerto Rican immigrant in Colombia.